You have logged out You are now logged out.

 Now, while bullion, gold ETFs, and mining stocks might do well…

-I believe royalty streams are a FAR better way to profit from this new gold boom.
+I believe royalty streams are a far better way to profit from this new gold boom.

 Royalty streams allow you to diversify your holdings across several mining stakes, so they’re much lower-risk than investing in a miner… and they can generate far bigger gains than simply buying gold.